');

 About Walpole, NH

-Walpole is a small community in New Hampshire with a population of 447 residents.
-The median household income is $71,563 per year, which is above the national average.
-The median age in Walpole is 61.8 years.
+Walpole is a small community located in New Hampshire with a population of 447 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $71,563 per year, which is 5% below the national median of $75,149.
+The median age of 61.8 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Walpole Ranks in New Hampshire